The Michigan Transfer Agreement (MTA) was developed to simplify the transferability

 Essential Education catalog years (2025-26 and later)

-Completion of the full Michigan Transfer Agreement (MTA) will be counted as fulfillment of all Essential Education program requirements.
+Completion of the Michigan Transfer Agreement (MTA) will be counted as fulfillment of all Essential Education requirements.
+MTA

-MTA students will still need to fulfill the overall credit requirement for their major
+students will still need to complete the overall course and credit requirements for

-Transfer students from Michigan who do not complete the full MTA, as well as transfer
+Students from Michigan who do not complete the MTA, as well as transfer students coming

-students coming from outside of Michigan, will participate in the Essential Education
+from outside of Michigan, must complete the Essential Education requirements.
+Credits

-Students who have completed the MTA are encouraged but not required to take the Michigan
+Transfer students who complete the MTA and are not required to take a seminar for

-Tech Transfer Seminar.
-This unique course recognizes the specific needs of transfer
+This unique course recognizes the specific needs of transfer students and supports

-Transfer students who enter Essential Education should work with their academic advisor
+Transfer students who are following Essential Education requirements should work with

-to understand their specific department's seminar requirements before determining
+their academic advisor to understand their specific department's seminar requirements

 For additional information about transfer credits, please see our Frequently Asked Questions page or contact your academic advisor.